cjand225/PokeVerse/README.md

 ## License
 PokéVerse is released under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute this project in accordance with the terms of the license.

-## Acknowledgments
-We would like to express our gratitude to the Pokémon Company for their iconic franchise and the Pokémon community for their support and enthusiasm.

 # Disclaimer
 Pokémon is a registered trademark of The Pokémon Company.
 All Pokémon-related names, characters, and imagery are the property of The Pokémon Company.
 The use of Pokémon-related content in this application/service is solely for informational and non-commercial purposes.
 This application/service is not endorsed, sponsored, or affiliated with The Pokémon Company.
 The Pokémon Company holds all rights to the Pokémon franchise, including but not limited to copyright and trademark rights.